Singapore Pharmacy Licensing for International Pharmacists

 Fax: (65) 6478 5069

 Approval of an application is dependent on the Singapore Pharmacy Council’s decision.
-An applicant should expect 5 to 7 working days for processing and a prior approval letter from the Registrar which will be issued to them before they can start their pharmacy pre-registration training.
+An applicant should expect 5 to 7 working days for processing, and a prior approval letter from the Registrar will be issued to them before they can start their pharmacy pre-registration training.

 Pre-Registration Approval

-If a candidate gets pre-registration approval he can start training in the approved training centers.
-The training period will be from 3 months to 12 months.
+If a candidate receives pre-registration approval, he can start training in the approved training centers.
+The training period will range from 3 months to 12 months.

-Applicants have to take the test compulsory test of Forensic Examination relating to the Pharmacy Laws of Singapore and the SPC competency exam for Assessment
+Applicants must take the compulsory Forensic Examination related to the pharmacy laws of Singapore and the SPC competency exam for assessment.

-Forensic exams are conducted 3 times a year.
-Upcoming Singapore Pharmacy Law exams will be held on the following dates
+Forensic exams are conducted three times a year.
+Upcoming Singapore Pharmacy Law exams will be held on the following dates:

 MonthDate